Yugo917/scaffold-database-management/README.md

 Migrate will apply the migrations 6, 7, in order and don't apply the 8, 9.

 ## Requirements
-- install [Docker](https://www.docker.com/) (to setup your dev env and apply your db update on a CICD workflow)
+- Install [Docker](https://www.docker.com/) (to setup your dev env and apply your db update on a CICD workflow)
-- install [.NET](https://dotnet.microsoft.com/en-us/) (to be able to run crossplatform command)
+- Install [.NET](https://dotnet.microsoft.com/en-us/) (to be able to run crossplatform command)
-- execute `dotnet tool restore`
+- Execute `dotnet tool restore`

 ## Get Started
-- execute `dotnet cake` to see the help
+- Execute `dotnet cake` to see the help
-- execute `dotnet cake setup-dev-environment` to setup your dev environment
+- Execute `dotnet cake setup-dev-environment` to setup your dev environment

 ## Play With It
-- create some new sql files in the book_shop project, the files must have the [flyway convention naming](https://flywaydb.org/documentation/concepts/migrations#naming).
+- Create some new sql files in the book_shop project, the files must have the [flyway convention naming](https://flywaydb.org/documentation/concepts/migrations#naming).
-- and start to play with flyway with adding some sql files and recreate your dev environment with `dotnet cake setup-dev-environment`
+- And start to play with flyway with adding some sql files and recreate your dev environment with `dotnet cake setup-dev-environment`

 ### Sql folder strucutre (see: src/sql/book_shop)
 - dataset : it is used for test or demo data scripts